GregRos/MathKeyboard/Readme.md

 ### Errors
 If there is an error, a tooltip appears and informs you of it, along with the character that caused the error.
 Then your input is either erased or turned into its literal form.

-### Modifying the Keyboard
+### Modifying the Key Bindings

-Most of the user-editable stuff is located in `Bindings.ahk`.
-It's fairly simple to add your own key bindings to the existing layouts.
-You can just follow the structure of the file.

-To add additional layouts some simple modifications of `MathKeyboard.ahk` are required.
+This script comes with a configuration file called `Bindings.json`.
+This file contains the key/character mappings for the layouts and modifiers, including the keys that enable the different layouts.
+The program looks for this file in its own folder, and one is provided as part of the download.

+You can edit the file, taking care to make sure everything is correct JSON, and add your own key bindings without recompiling or messing around with the code in general.
+You can even add your own layouts and modifiers.

+If it's not found, the program just uses the default bindings file, which is embedded inside it, so the file isn't required.
+However, the script will probably crash if you provide an invalid `Bindings.json` file.

+The escape sequences (e.g. \`\`\`, \`\`!, \`\`[Tab]) and the font key bindings are hard-coded due to complicated reasons, and can't be modified without modifying the code.